 Council may from time to time make such rules consistent with these Articles and the Act as they deem necessary, expedient or convenient for the purposes of prescribing the classes of and conditions of membership of the Society and, in particular but without limiting the generality of the foregoing, they may by such rules regulate the admission and classification of Members, the rights and privileges of membership, the terms upon which Members may resign or have their membership terminated and the entrance fees, subscriptions and other fees and payments to be made by Members.
 However, the Society in general meeting shall have the power to alter or repeal such rules and to make additions to such rules.

 An application to become a Member shall be made in writing, and shall specify the name, address and occupation of the applicant, and shall be in the form from time to time prescribed by Council.
-If the applicant is approved of by two-thirds in number of Council Members present at a meeting of Council, or by a sub-committee appointed for that purpose, shall, upon payment of the subscription payable by Members, and entrance fee (if any), become and be enrolled as a Member.
+If the applicant is approved of by two-thirds in number of Council Members present at a meeting of Council, or by a sub-committee appointed for that purpose, they shall, upon payment of the subscription payable by Members, and entrance fee (if any), become and be enrolled as a Member.

 Without prejudice to the provisions of Articles 6.2 and 12 the following shall be the terms and conditions of membership of the Society: